 You can already buy bioplastic ziploc bags, whats the difference?

-For the bioplastic ziploc bags that are currently available, you can't get them any smaller than 20cm x 20cm and they only come with single bone zips which aren't that secure.
+For the bioplastic ziploc bags that are currently available, you can't get them any smaller than 20cm x 20cm and they only come with one zip which usually is a single bone zip too, which aren't that secure.

 DirtBags also come with two double bone ziplocs on them for redundancy and extra strength in the ziploc compared to the single bone ziplocs that are most commonly used.